Antarpreet/agentic-workflow-mcp/Readme.md

 ### `display_graph`

 Generates a graph image from the workflow configuration and saves it to a `graph.png` file in the workspace folder.
 This is useful for visualizing the workflow and understanding the connections between agents.
+It can also generate a mermaid diagram for the workflow.

 ### `start_workflow`